 Basic income (loss) per share is calculated by dividing net income (loss) by the weighted average number of shares outstanding during the period.
-Diluted income per share is calculated by dividing net income by the weighted average number of shares used to calculate basic income per share plus the weighted average number of common share equivalents outstanding during the period.
-The dilutive effect of outstanding options to purchase common stock and nonparticipating share-based awards is considered in diluted income per share by application of the treasury stock method.
-The dilutive effect of performance share units is included in diluted income per common share in the periods the performance targets have been achieved, or would have been achieved if the reporting date was the end of the contingency period.
-Upon the adoption of ASU 2020-06 on January 1, 2022, the Company includes the dilutive effect of shares issuable upon conversion of its Notes in the calculation of diluted income per share using the if-converted method.
+Diluted income per share is calculated by dividing net income (loss) available to common shareholders by the weighted average number of shares used to calculate basic income per share plus the weighted average number of common share equivalents outstanding during the period.
+The dilutive effect of outstanding options to purchase common stock and share-based awards is considered in diluted income per share by application of the treasury stock method.
+Finally, the Company includes the dilutive effect of shares issuable upon conversion of its Notes in the calculation of diluted income per share using the if-converted method.
 The Company has the option for the 2025 and 2027 Notes to settle the conversion value in any combination of cash or shares, and as such, the maximum number of shares issuable are included in the dilutive share count if the effect would be dilutive.
 The Company must settle the principal amount of the 2029 Notes in cash, and has the option to settle any excess of the conversion value over the principal amount in any combination of cash or shares.
 As such, the Company only includes the excess shares that may be issuable above the principal amount of the 2029 Notes in the dilutive share count, if the effect would be dilutive.
-Prior to the adoption of ASU 2020-06, based on the Company's ability and intent to settle the principal amount of its convertible senior notes in cash, and the excess of the principal portion in shares of its common stock, the Company accounted for the conversion spread using the treasury stock method, and the shares issuable upon conversion of the Notes were not included in the calculation of diluted earnings per share except to the extent that the conversion value of the Notes exceeds their principal amount and if the effect would be dilutive.

-The computations of basic and diluted income (loss) per share for the years ended December 31, 2023, 2022, and 2021 are as follows:
+The computations of basic and diluted income (loss) per share for the years ended December 31, 2024, 2023, and 2022 are as follows:

-For the year ended December 31, 2023 2022 2021 re am ounts) Numerator: Net income (loss) \$ (30,368) \$ 166,942 \$ 26,038 Interest expense associated with convertible notes 10,832 Net income (loss) available to common shareholders \$ (30,368) \$ 177,774 \$ 26,038 Denominator: Basic weighted average shares outstanding 53,769 49,906 49,073 Effect of potentially dilutive share-based awards 734 1,090 Dilutive effect of convertible notes 14,967 3,480 Diluted weighted average shares outstanding 53,769 65,607 53,643 Net income per common share: Basic \$ (0.56) \$ 3.35 \$ 0.53 Diluted \$ (0.56) \$ 2.71 \$ 0.49 Unvested participating shares excluded from basic weighted average shares outstanding since the securityholders are not obligated to fund losses 6 Common share equivalents excluded from the diluted weighted average shares outstanding since the Company incurred a net loss and their effect would be antidilutive 850 Potentially dilutive shares excluded from the diluted calculation as their effect would be antidilutive 212 815 456 Potential shares to be issued for settlement of the convertible notes excluded from the diluted calculation as their effect would be antidilutive 7,319 8,421
+For the year ended December 31, r 31, 2024 2023 nds, except per sha 2022 Numerator: (in inousan ias, e. xcepi per sna re ai nounts) Net income (loss) \$ 73,714 2 (30,368) \$ 166,942 Interest expense associated with convertible notes Ψ 2,054 Ψ (30,300) Ψ 10,832 Net income (loss) available to common shareholders \$ 2 (30,368) \$ 177,774 Net income (1088) available to common shareholders ψ 75,700 Ψ (30,300) Φ 1//,//4 Denominator: Basic weighted average shares outstanding 56,426 53,769 49,906 Effect of potentially dilutive share-based awards 1,010 734 Dilutive effect of convertible notes 4,160 14,967 Diluted weighted average shares outstanding 61,596 53,769 65,607 Net income (loss) per common share: Basic \$ 1.31 \$ (0.56) \$ 3.35 Diluted \$ 1.23 \$ (0.56) \$ 2.71 Common share equivalents excluded from the diluted weighted average shares outstanding since the Company incurred a net loss and their effect would be antidilutive 850 Potentially dilutive shares excluded from the diluted calculation as their effect would be antidilutive 111 212 815 Potential shares to be issued for settlement of the convertible notes excluded from the diluted calculation as their effect would be antidilutive 7,319